lennartbrandin/profiling-report/main.typ

     [Instrumentation], [High], [Precise], [Low - added overhead, @HBug:pl], [Sampling], [Low], [Approximate], [High - statistical distribution], ),
-  caption: "Comparision of presented methods"
+  caption: "Comparison of presented methods"
 )

-Depending on which attributes, mentioned in @profiling-attr are of interest, the accuracy of the profiler should be considered.
+Depending on which attributes, mentioned in @profiling-attr, are of interest, the accuracy of the profiler should be considered.
 Using sampling profilers, the program will run near natively, and a representative profile of performance distribution is obtained.
 This is useful for identifying @PHot:pl.

 Using instrumentation profilers, the program will be significantly slowed in its execution, but one can obtain precise individual function runtimes and call counts.
-This is useful for quickly verfying implementations.
+This is useful for quickly verifying implementations.

 == Performance prediction
-This is an advanced usage of profiling, while previously the momentarly performance was measured, performance prediction aim to apply accumulated profiles of different program iterations to predict future performance.
+This is an advanced usage of profiling.
+While previously the momentary performance was measured, performance prediction aims to apply accumulated profiles of different program iterations to predict future performance.

 Implementing this idea allows identifying performance issues before they become critical.

 === Input based prediction <input-prediction>
-Given a program that processes inputs of different sizes, it would be beneficial to predict the perfomance growth in relation to the input size.
+Given a program that processes inputs of different sizes, it would be beneficial to predict the performance growth in relation to the input size.

-Individual measurements of different input sizes might be, if badly choosen, unnoticable slower for the executing party.
+Individual measurements of different input sizes might be, if badly chosen, unnoticeably slower for the executing party.
-Automating these measurements allows to identfy the performance growth and make an accurate prediction of the performance for larger inputs.
+Automating these measurements allows identifying the performance growth and making an accurate prediction of the performance for larger inputs.

 === Performance regression
-Code is often changed over time, either by feature expansion, bug fixes or other changes.
-While usually the changes are made with improvement in mind, they might introduce performance regression that is overseen in the current usage of the program.
+Code is often changed over time, either by feature expansion, bug fixes, or other changes.
+While usually the changes are made with improvement in mind, they might introduce performance regression that is overlooked in the current usage of the program.

-These regression often accumulate over time and are only attended when performance has significantly degraded.
+These regressions often accumulate over time and are only attended to when performance has significantly degraded.

-With automated profiling releases can be directly compared to their predecessors for varying input scenarios, this allows to directly notice and identify the cause of the performance regression. @bernecky_profiling_1989
+With automated profiling, releases can be directly compared to their predecessors for varying input scenarios.
+This allows one to directly notice and identify the cause of the performance regression. @bernecky_profiling_1989

 === Predictive Profiling
 Similar to @input-prediction, predictive profiling aims to provide performance indications without executing the program.
-Instead of basing of previous recorded iterations of the entire program, predictive profiling as proposed in @hu_towards_2025 is basing on learned runtimes of individual code snippets, predicting not complete runtime but only runtime of new snippets.
+Instead of basing on previously recorded iterations of the entire program, predictive profiling as proposed in @hu_towards_2025 is based on learned runtimes of individual code snippets, predicting not the complete runtime but only the runtime of new snippets.

-This is achieved by using machine learning on datasets that include c code snippets and their measured runtimes.
+This is achieved by using machine learning on datasets that include C code snippets and their measured runtimes.

 The goal is to give early hints about the performance of new code without going through the "traditional profiling" workflow.

 = Tools
-In this sections a selection of profiling tools is shown and compared.
+In this section, a selection of profiling tools is shown and compared.

 == Profiling
-Using the tools usually involves compiling the code with flags, so that the function names can be recognized in the profile, and running the executable with the profiler or attaching the profiler to a running process this produces a profile which can later be visualized, either by the profiler itself or an external tool.
+Using the tools usually involves compiling the code with flags so that the function names can be recognized in the profile, and running the executable with the profiler or attaching the profiler to a running process.
+This produces a profile which can later be visualized, either by the profiler itself or an external tool.

 === gprof
 GProf is a profiler using both sampling and instrumentation methods.
-It provides a precise call count, call relations and approximate call duration from which call time can be inferred
+It provides a precise call count, call relations, and approximate call duration from which call time can be inferred.

 The tool was presented in the paper @graham_gprof_1982 and is currently actively maintained.

 The instrumentation method is used to track the exact call count and call-site callee relationships.
-These are tracked using an in memory hash table and can be used to visualize a call graph.
+These are tracked using an in-memory hash table and can be used to visualize a call graph.
-In order not to intefere with program execution, the call timings are collected using sampling and are presented as accumulated-(total) and individual-, i. e without its descendents(self), time.
+In order not to interfere with program execution, the call timings are collected using sampling and are presented as accumulated-(total) and individual-, i.e., without its descendants (self), time.
-Additionally average times per calls are calculated.
+Additionally, average times per call are calculated.

 ==== Limitations and Drawbacks
-The added instrumentation (`-pg` flags) still adds a significant overhead.
-(Which can be observed by profiling the instrumented binary as in @perf).
+The added instrumentation (`-pg` flags) still adds significant overhead (which can be observed by profiling the instrumented binary as in @perf).

-GProf is not suited for programs "that exhibit a large degree of recursion" @graham_gprof_1982 as well as multi-threaded applications.
+GProf is not suited for programs "that exhibit a large degree of recursion" @graham_gprof_1982 as well as multithreaded applications.

 ==== Example
-The example @gprof-output is a profile of a small raycasting project, which calculates the distances of a position in a 2D rid to the nearest wall and prints a column with according height, resulting in a 3D view.
+The example @gprof-output is a profile of a small raycasting project, which calculates the distances of a position in a 2D grid to the nearest wall and prints a column with the corresponding height, resulting in a 3D view.

-For collecting the profile, the program was compiled with `gcc` and `-pg` flags and run `gprof ./solution gmon.out`.
+For collecting the profile, the program was compiled with `gcc` and `-pg` flags and run as `gprof ./solution gmon.out`.
 #figure(
 [
   ```